alersh/rART/README.md

 ### Hypersphere ART

-In all of the above examples, the user can substitute the fuzzy rule with the hypersphere rule<sup>1</sup>.
+You can substitute the fuzzy rule with the hypersphere rule<sup>1</sup>
+for the unsupervised learning.
+For supervised learning (i.e. ARTMAP), only the simplified version is available.
 The advantages of using the hypersphere rule are: 1) it does not require complement coding, and 2) it does not require normalization<sup>1</sup>.